nicholassm/disruptor-rs/README.md

 1. [Turbine](https://github.com/polyfractal/Turbine)
 2. [Disrustor](https://github.com/sklose/disrustor)

-A key feature that this library will support (soon!) is multiple publishers that neither of the above libraries support (at the time of writing).
+A key feature that this library will support (soon!) is multiple producers that neither of the above libraries support (at the time of writing).

 # Roadmap